tronovav/geoip2-update/README.md

 - `license_key` (required) - The same as in the description of the basic configuration.
 - `dir` (required) - The same as in the description of the basic configuration.
 - `editions` - List of database editions that you want to update.
 Maxmind.com offers databases for free download: `GeoLite2-ASN`, `GeoLite2-City`, `GeoLite2-Country`.
 These editions will be updated by default if you do not fill in the `editions` parameter.
 Otherwise, only the editions that you specified will be updated.
-See available editions in your maxmind.com account.
+See available editions in [your maxmind.com account](https://www.maxmind.com/en/accounts/current/geoip/downloads/).
-- `type` - Geoip2 database editions type.
-Currently, only the binary type `mmdb` is available for updating.
-Therefore, this parameter can be omitted.

 ### 2. Updating databases from your php application: